 -Under NO circumstances will we prescribe controlled substances if you are positive at any time for marijuana or certain levels of alcohol, opioids, or other controlled substances, even if these substances are prescribed.
 PATIENT SAFETY IS OUR TOP PRIORITY!

 -Under NO circumstances will we prescribe more than 30 benzodiazepines in a month.
 This includes medications such as Xanax (alprazolam), Ativan (lorazepam), Valium (diazepam), Klonopin (clonazepam), and any other similar medication.
-Our goal is not to create vicious, addictive cycles; our goal is to TREAT THE ROOT CAUSE OF THE PROBLEM so that you no longer need daily rescue medications.
+Our goal is not to create vicious, addictive cycles; our goal is to TREAT THE ROOT CAUSE OF THE PROBLEM so that you no longer need daily rescue medications with dependence potential.

-Our detailed policy is outlined in your new patient paperwork, as well as posted in our lobby, in a folder on our bookshelves, available to all patients at any time.
+Our detailed policy is outlined in your new patient paperwork, as well as posted in our lobby, available to all patients at any time.

 DO I HAVE TO TAKE MEDICATION?

+Not always.
 Every decision for every patient is made on a case-by-case basis.
-First, we spend a full hour in your initial evaluation, where the most appropriate diagnoses are discussed, as are treatment options.
+First, we spend a minimum of a full hour in your initial evaluation, where the most appropriate diagnoses are discussed, as are treatment options.
 We often perform extensive blood work to rule out any general medical condition that could be causing/worsening your symptoms.